-DEA opens shop in China to help fight synthetic drug trade
+DEA Opens Shop in China to Help Fight Synthetic Drug Trade

+Acting Drug Enforcement Administration Administrator Chuck Rosenberg talks before he testifies on Capitol Hill in Washington, March 22, 2016.
 In a sign of improving cooperation between the U.S. and China to fight the global drug trade, the Drug Enforcement Administration will open a new office there and its top chief will visit next week for the first time in more than a decade.
-The DEA said acting administrator Chuck Rosenberg will visit Beijing, Guangzhou and Hong Kong Monday through Thursday, at the invitation of China's Ministry of Public Security.

 Add your comments below